pgcentralfoundation/pgrx/cargo-pgx/README.md

 It is important to note that the emitted SQL is version-dependent.
 This means that all previously-defined C functions must be redefined to point to the current versioned-so in the version upgrade script.
-As an example, when updating the extension version to 0.1.0, the shared object will be named `<extension-name>-0.1.0.so`, and `cargo pgx schema` will produce the following SQL for the above function:
+As an example, when updating the extension version to 0.1.0, the shared object will be named `<extension-name>-0.1.0.so`, and `cargo pgx schema --force-create-or-replace` will produce the following SQL for the above function:

 ```SQL
 CREATE OR REPLACE FUNCTION "hello_extension"() RETURNS text /* &str */